-Areas Temperature Where there is a below-normal level of physical activity due to ill health or a physical disability, e.g. isolation rooms; however, this does not include sleeping accommodation 21°C Where there is a normal level of physical activity associated with teaching, private study or examinations 18°C Where there is a high level of physical activity, e.g. PE sports halls, washrooms, sleeping accommodation and circulation spaces 15°C
+Areas Temperature Where there is a below-normal level of physical activity due to ill health or a physical disability, e.g. isolation rooms 21°C Where there is a normal level of physical activity associated with teaching, private study or examinations 18°C Where there is a high level of physical activity, e.g. PE sports halls, washrooms and circulation spaces 15°C